EDUCBA Logo

 total return 1

-To calculate the Annualized Return which will be our final ROI for the whole year (considering 365 Days).
+Calculate the Annualized Return, our final ROI for the year (considering 365 Days).
 Using the formula, first, add Invested amount and Gain and divide the sum with an Invested amount to calculate the whole ROI.
-And then give it the power of 365 days of year divide it using the days invested and subtract it with 1 to get the final value.
+And then, give it the power of 365 days of the year, divide it using the days invested, and subtract it by 1 to get the final value.

 total return 2